JoannickGardize/SharkECS/README.md

 # SharkECS

-*Prototype state, may drastically change other time.*
+*Development in progress, may drastically change other time.*

 SharkECS is an Entity-Component-System implementation focused on performance, ease of use, and flexibility.